nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

   - `Organization` matching the organisation serving the request, if different from above, referenced from `Patient.managingOrganization`
   - `Practitioner` matching the patient's usual GP, if they have one, referenced from `Patient.generalPractitioner`
   - `PractitionerRole` matching the usual GP's role
-  - resources holding consultations, problems, immunisations, allergies, intolerance, medications, uncategorised data and warnings about unsupported parameters according to the rules below:
+  - resources holding consultations, problems, immunisations, allergies, intolerance, medications, uncategorised data, referrals, investigations, diary entries and warnings about unsupported parameters according to the rules below:

 Provider systems **SHOULD**: